ConfRAG: Confidence-Guided Retrieval-Augmenting Generation

 \section{Introduction}

 Despite the remarkable capabilities that Large Language Models (LLMs) have demonstrated, \textit{hallucination of factual statements} remains a challenge~\citep{maynez2020faithfulnessfactualityabstractivesummarization,zhou2021detectinghallucinatedcontentconditional,Ji_2023}.
 It has been broadly realized that factual information shall not be \textit{fabricated} or \textit{generalized}, instead shall be anchored in \textit{internally parameterized neural} knowledge or \textit{externally recorded symbolic} content (stored in knowledge graphs, webpages, or other repositories).
 Significant progress has been made in both knowledge internalization through pre-training~\citep{grattafiori2024llama3herdmodels} and external knowledge utilization via Retrieval-Augmented Generation (RAG)~\citep{wei2021knowledgeenhancedpretrainedlanguage,Yu_2022,gao2024retrievalaugmentedgenerationlargelanguage,fan2024surveyragmeetingllms,huang2024surveyretrievalaugmentedtextgeneration}.
-However, a critical question remains: {\em when should LLMs rely on parameterized knowledge versus external sources?} In the absence of external data, we wish the LLM to state only reliably parameterized knowledge and eliminate hallucinations; in the presence of external data, we wish the LLM to conduct retrieval wisely to reduce latency, save resources, and avoid distractions~\citep{jiang2023activeretrievalaugmentedgeneration}.
+However, a critical question remains: {\em when should LLMs rely on parameterized knowledge versus external sources?}